Creating Landing Pages for Law Firms

 Learning About Landing Pages and How They Work

 Landing pages aren't just used for law firm online marketing.
 To be sure, many businesses engaged in online marketing, including law firms, use landing pages.
 Generally speaking, a landing page is exactly what it sounds like a page visitors land on to learn more about a business (or, in the case of a law firm, to learn more about the law firm's offerings).
 A landing page is usually distinct from a homepage.
 It's the page, or one of several pages, designed to bring visitors to a particular service you offer or to encourage the visitor to provide information for follow-up contact.

-For example, a law firm that specializes in one legal area, such as a family law firm, might have a single landing page that directs visitors to divorce, child custody, and modification pages, in addition to asking a visitor to supply contact information to set up a consultation.
+For example, a law firm specializing in one legal area, such as a family law firm, might have a single landing page directing visitors to divorce, child custody, and modification pages and asking a visitor to supply contact information to set up a consultation.
 For a law firm that does work in more than one area of the law—and especially if those areas of legal expertise are distinct from one another, such as a firm that has business formation attorneys, family lawyers, and criminal defense lawyers—more than one landing page for each legal field might be appropriate for your firm.
-Depending upon your law firm’s needs, your landing pages may be your individual practice area pages.
+Depending upon your law firm's needs, your landing pages may be your practice area pages.

-If you’ve heard about the differences between inbound and outbound marketing, you should know that landing pages are used as a form of inbound marketing.
-These pages aren’t like television or billboard advertisements, and they’re not even like online advertisements you might be placing for your firm.
-Rather, they’re carefully crafted pieces of online content designed to bring potential clients to the page and to turn those visitors into clients of your firm.
+If you've heard about the differences between inbound and outbound marketing, you should know that landing pages are used as a form of inbound marketing.
+These pages aren't like television or billboard advertisements; they're not even like online advertisements you might place for your firm.
+They are carefully crafted, engaging pieces of content designed to bring potential clients to the page and to turn those visitors into clients of your firm.

-Learn more about other finely crafted pieces of online marketing in our Guide to Law Firm Marketing.
+Learn more about other finely crafted online marketing pieces in our Guide to Law Firm Marketing.

 Thinking About Your Buyer Personas